pic-protocol/pic-spec/draft/0.1/pic-spec.md

 Implementations (software libraries, SDKs, middleware, gateways, services):

 - MAY claim authorship of the implementation code,
-- MUST NOT claim authorship of the PIC Model’s foundational concepts, invariants, or proofs.
+- MUST NOT claim authorship of the PIC Model's foundational concepts, invariants, or proofs.

 ---